5 Hacks to Get a Month Ahead on Finances (with Little Money)

 - Related: 5 Ways to Stop Worrying about Money

 4. Squirrel Away Extra Cash for Growth

 You know that frequent small purchases can wreak havoc on your savings.
 Flip the script.
 Small, frequent deposits into your savings really adds up.
 Try to save 5% of every paycheck.
 If you receive any financial gifts, put this money away in your savings account.
+Pick up a side-gig for some extra income.
 Treat every bit of “extra” as a means to get ahead financially.
 Squirreling a little bit away at a time will help you save up quicker than you imagined.

 Scoop Up Extra Change with Acorns

 Acorns is a simple investment app that makes it easy to grow the money you’ve saved.
 Acorns scoops up the extra change from your everyday purchases and automatically rounds up your purchases to the next dollar, and then invests the extra money into stocks.
 Instead of buying that new handbag, invest the money you save and watch it grow.

 Invest Some of Your Savings in Companies with Growth Potential